May 2021 Review

 We monitor FATAL GUN INCIDENTS in Great Britain and compile a list that summarises the available information.
 Our summaries for 2017-18, 2018-19 and 2019-20 are available at www.gun-control-network.org

-We are aware of at least five reports in May concerning gun deaths:
+We are aware of at least three reports in May 2021 concerning gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least eight reports in May 2020 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of at least six reports in May 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:

-- See Gun Deaths above − A woman shot in Barham, Suffolk.
+- See Gun Deaths above — A man known to the victim arrested following a fatal shooting in Kent.

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We note at least six reports involving the use of police Tasers including:
+We are aware of at least three reports in May 2021 involving the use of police Tasers.

 Animal Death and Injury

-We are aware of at least 24 reports in May 2020 of animal cruelty and/or death involving a gun, including:
+We are aware of at least eighteen reports in May 2021 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.